Jefferson Elementary School (Pottstown, Pennsylvania)

-The Jefferson Elementary School is an historic American school building that is located in Pottstown, Montgomery County, Pennsylvania.
+The Jefferson Elementary School is an historic school building in Pottstown, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2003.

 History and architectural features

 This historic structure is a large two-story, U-shaped, brick building that was designed in the Classical Revival style.
 The original section was built in 1923.
 The building was then expanded between 1938 and 1939 and again in 1957.
 It was decommissioned as a school in 1980.

-It was added to the National Register of Historic Places in 2003.